MicuRazvan/Sunday-CC-Week32-Mancala-SpringApp/README.md

-# Sunday CC Week32 Memory
+# Sunday CC Week32 Mancala

 ## Context
 I lost a bet with a friend and he challenged me that for the next 52 weeks, during weekends I need to create from scratch a new project.